mobijoker/Cyber/_drafts/Fixing Jekyll GitHub Metadata warning.md

 ---------------------------------------------------------------------------

-1. Create an GitHub access token with `public_repo` scope.
-(Remember to keep your tokens secret; treat them just like passwords!)
+1. Create the GitHub personal access token with `public_repo` scope.
+You can find guide [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

+**Note:** Remember to keep the token secret - you don’t want other people to use the API on your behalf!

 2. Now similarly as previous goto `Control Panel > System > Advances system settings` and click Environment Variables.
 Or simply type “environment variables” on Start menu search box.

 3. Then define new user variable with variable name `JEKYLL_GITHUB_TOKEN` and GitHub access token as variable value (which is something like `abc123def456`).

-4. Now click OK and Apply.

-5. System reboot may needed to work for first time.
+4. Reload Terminal.

 For security reason you can also access GitHub token with the following command line while building or serving Jekyll site: